 Landscape Architecture Continuing Education System (LA CES) Credits - Pending

-Landscape Architects (NY) - 4 hr CL; 10 hr EA
+NY Landscape Architect (NYLA): 4 hr CL; 10 hr EA

-Land Surveyors (NY) - 12 hours
+NY Professional Engineers/Land Surveyors - 12 hours

 SAF (Society of American Foresters) - 13.5 CFEs in Category 1

 ATTENTION HEALTH OFFICERS AND REGISTERED ENVIRONMENTAL HEALTH SPECIALISTS: Rutgers University, NJAES, Office of Continuing Professional Education has been approved by the New Jersey Department of Health as a provider of NJ Public Health Continuing Education Contact Hours (CEs).
 CEs for Vegetation Identification for Wetland Delineation: North